Frequently Asked Questions J.D. Program

 No, all first-year law students begin classes together in the fall.(Back to Top)

 As a liberal-arts approach to legal education, we do not offer any tracks or specializations.
 At no point during your three years on campus will you feel any institutional pressure to declare a focus on a particular area of the law.
 We find this generalist approach serves our students well.
 Students who are primarily interested in a single area of the law have the freedom to schedule a significant number of courses in that area, while students who are interested in taking a wider variety of classes during their second and third year of law school have the requisite latitude to do so.(Back to Top)

 W&L Law has three journals (Law Review, German Law Journal, and the Journal of Civil Rights and Justice) our students are invited and encourage to participate in.
-The journals have varying methods by which they select their staff writers, and the timing of these decisions can often vary between journals.
-This link provides more information about our journals: http://law.wlu.edu/journals(Back to Top)
+For more information, visit our journal webpage.(Back to Top)